 "I'm going to continue to push, and ...
 I feel like I have the sixth man behind me; the community and first responders are absolutely demanding that we do this," she said.
 "The legislature gave us the money to do it.
 We have the plan.
 There's no reason why we can't act with urgency and continue to set this up at the same time."

-The Story's Pat Dooris sat down with Brim-Edwards recently to talk about the plan and how things are going on the board of county commissioners, a government body increasingly under scrutiny for its handling of behavioral health of homeless services.
+The Story's Pat Dooris sat down with Brim-Edwards recently to talk about the plan and how things are going on the board of county commissioners, a government body increasingly under scrutiny for its handling of behavioral health and homeless services.

 Throwing elbows